agilecustoms/release/docs/semantic-release.md

 feat!: support new payment provider
 ```

-==> new major release, with `BREAKING CHANGES` in release notes.
+==> new major version.
+Release notes have section `BREAKING CHANGES` with your commit message.
-Note: conventionalcommits allow to make major release with `!` after tag, `BREAKING CHANGE:` is not required
+Note: conventionalcommits allow to make major release with `!` after tag, `BREAKING CHANGE:` tag is not required

 ### conventionalcommits (custom types)